Progressive Attention Networks for Visual Attribute Prediction: Conclusion

 \section{Conclusion}

-We proposed a novel hierarchical attention network, which progressively attends to regions of interest through multiple layers of a CNN.
-As the model is recursively applied to multiple layers of CNN with an inherent feature hierarchy, it accurately predicts regions of interest with variable sizes and shapes.
+We proposed a novel attention network, which progressively attends to regions of interest through multiple layers in a CNN.
+As the model is recursively applied to multiple layers of a CNN with an inherent feature hierarchy, it accurately predicts regions of interest with variable sizes and shapes.
 We also incorporate local contexts into our attention network for more robust estimation.
-The proposed network is trained end-to-end with standard error backpropagation.
-We tested the model on both synthetic and real datasets, and demonstrated substantial performance improvement over existing attention methods.
+While progressive attention networks can be implemented with either soft or hard attention, we demonstrated that both versions of the model substantially outperform existing methods on both synthetic and real datasets.